edkreuk/FMD_FRAMEWORK/FMD_LOAD_BULK_DATA.md

 ---
-title: Configure and load Bulk data into the FMD Framework
+Title: Configure and load Bulk data into the FMD Framework
-description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load buld data into the Fabric Metadata-Driven (FMD) Framework. ms.service: fabric ms.topic: how-to ms.date: 07/2025
+Description: Learn how to use the PL_TOOLING_POST_ASQL_TO_FMD pipeline to insert metadata and load buld data into the Fabric Metadata-Driven (FMD) Framework.
+Topic: how-to
+Date: 07/2025
-author: edkreuk
+Author: edkreuk
 ---

 # Configure and load bulk data into the FMD Framework